leverh/Battleship-1/README.md

 - tests on [Jupyter](https://jupyter.org/) - which i discovered to be very valuable.
 - I also used __Visual Studio Code__  (not in GitPod) to check my code and re-write it over and over again.
 I ended up with 9 versions of the files (run.py, run1.py, run2.py, run3.py etc.)- reduced slowly to 6 with every step of the way and every change I made

-Screenshots of input validation testing:
+Input validation testing:

 ![screenshot of instruction input validation](/ASSETS/Images/2023-03-23%20(9).png)

-Checking that user has fully entered the words yes or no. If the appropriate input was not entered the user will be told the input was invalid and asked to enter it again.
+Checking that user has fully entered the words yes or no. If the appropriate input was not entered, the user will be told the input was invalid and asked to enter it again.

 Another input validation for the game row grid: